ampproject/amphtml/extensions/amp-story/amp-story.md

 ### Allowed content and components

-Story page attachments allow the same HTML elements as AMP Story, but also allow most other AMP components that usually can't be used in a story page, such as third party video players or social media embeds.
-This means you can create any experience: providing more text content, displaying various longer YouTube videos (with video controls!), tweets, Instagram posts...
+Story page attachments allow the same HTML elements as AMP Story along with additional components listed below, such as third party video players or social media embeds.
+This mean you can add additional content that is too verbose or disallowed in an AMP Story page.

 <details>
   <summary>List of allowed AMP components in a page attachment</summary>